 Please do not approach collection crews or refuse vehicles while they are out on collection rounds.
 It is important we maintain the social distancing measures, which include staying 2 metres (6 feet) away from other people.

 Please don't fly tip - it is a criminal offence punishable by fine or imprisonment, a blot on our landscape and a potential threat to human health and that of wildlife and domesticated animals through injury or by polluting the environment.

-From Monday 30 March we kindly ask that direct family only attend services and that you still adhere to guidance regarding social distancing, please do not attend if you fall in the high risk category or are showing any signs of Covid 19.
+Please do not attend if you fall in the high risk category or are showing any signs of Covid 19.

 Our webcasting service, which is available up to 28 days after the service, is available for all chapel services, please contact the family and their Funeral Director for more information.